ramizapk/Laravel-E-commerce/README.md

 3. Install dependencies: `composer install`
 4. Create a copy of the `.env.example` file and rename it to `.env`
 5. Generate an application key: `php artisan key:generate`
-6. import the database in the 'Mysql Database' folder.
+6. import the database in the `Mysql Database` folder.
 7. Configure your database connection details in the `.env` file
 8. make a virtual host with `admin.market.local` for admin and `market.local` for users r you can change this links in route file.
 9. Start the development server: `php artisan serve`